 Our Values

 - Foreign Policy Starts at Home.
 Our government’s first responsibility is protecting the American people and homeland.
-That means securing our Southern Border, stopping the flow of fentanyl and deadly narcotics, ensuring our college campuses are free of anti-Semitism and safe for Jewish students, and ending the CCP’s infiltration of our schools, phones, and businesses.
+That means securing our Southern Border, stopping the flow of fentanyl and deadly narcotics, ensuring our college campuses are free of anti-Semitism, and ending the CCP’s infiltration of our schools, phones, and businesses.

-- We Must Put America First.
+- Making America Safer, Stronger, and More Prosperous.
 U.S. actions overseas should deliver a return on investment for the taxpayer, align with our values, and advance our national interests.
 All policies should meet three core tests: make America safer, stronger, and more prosperous.

-- We Prevent War With Deterrence, Not Retreat.
+- We Maintain Peace With Deterrence, Not Retreat.
 America’s security increases when her enemies fear our response – not when they sense fear in us.
 We must maintain the strongest military in the world to address the most dangerous threats in the world and prevent us from ever needing to send our men and women in uniform into harm’s way.

 - An America that Wins Helps the World.
-China and Russia dominate, intimidate, oppress, and invade their neighbors.
+China and Russia dominate, intimidate, oppress, and invade their neighbors and collude with repressive regimes to undermine America.
 America’s strength prevents authoritarian aggression and makes the world safer.
 Our example, values, businesses and people bring peace, prosperity and flourishing across the world.

 A New Way Forward